android606/ultimate_mcp_server_windows/README.md

 ### Technical Evolution Path

-LLM Gateway represents an important evolution in AI application architecture:
+Ultimate MCP Server represents an important evolution in AI application architecture:
 - Moving from monolithic AI calls to distributed, multi-model workflows
 - Enabling AI-driven orchestration of complex processing pipelines
 - Creating a foundation for AI systems that can reason about their own resource usage